Want more bookings? For better money?

 So, who else might want to book it?

-- Colleges?
-I have no experience doing programs on college campuses, but this sure seems like something they might be interested in, right?
+• Colleges?
+I had no experience doing programs on college campuses, but this sure seems like something they might be interested in, right?

 The truth is, it would normally be an uphill battle for CSSB to secure a booking at some of these venues.

-It would be really nice to have some video clips of us doing this show, allowing potential bookers to see the audience reactions, hear snippets of the stories along with the music, etc.
+It would’ve been really nice to have some video clips of us doing this show, allowing potential bookers to see the audience reactions, hear snippets of the stories along with the music, etc.

-I don’t have any of that though.
-(We’ve only done the show once.)
+I didn’t have any of that though.
+(We’d only done the show once.)

-#1 – I’ll create a new page on the CSSB website dedicated to this “special presentation,” and probably mention it on other pages of the site with a link to the new program page.
-I’ll include the program description and the warm quotes from social media, along with a few photos and a link for “booking information.”
+#1 – Create a new page on the CSSB website dedicated to this “special presentation,” and mention it on other pages of the site with a link to the new page.
+I included the program description and the warm quotes from social media along with a few photos and a link for “booking information.”

-#2 – Go through my existing email database of venue contacts and create a new group out of the ones that could potentially be interested in this program.
+#2 – Went through my existing email database of venue contacts and created a new group out of the ones I thought could potentially be interested in this program.

-#3 – Reach out personally to the contacts I have strong relationships with to let them know about the new show.
+#3 – Reached out personally to the contacts I have strong relationships with to let them know about the new show.

-#4 – Create a promotional email that I can send “en masse” to other venues (perhaps making two or more versions of the email with slightly different language targeted to the type of venue – festival, college, etc)
+Themed Shows Get Booked - Dave Ruch#4 – Created a promotional email that I sent “en masse” to other venues (eventually making two or more versions of the email with slightly different language targeted to the type of venue – festival, college, etc)

-#5 – After I’ve made my current network aware of the program, it’s time to find contact info for a lot more likely venues, many of which will be new to me.
-That means lots and lots of online research, outreach, and networking.
+Getting gigs on college campuses#5 – After I’d made my current network aware of the program, it was time to find contact info for a lot more likely venues, many of which would be new to me.
+That meant lots and lots of online research, outreach, and networking.

 #6 – Analyze the results of all the above on an ongoing basis, adjust accordingly, and continue working on next steps (more new venues, getting listed on touring rosters, showcase applications, arts presenters groups, etc).